Anmol-Singh-Jaggi/snippets/snippets/pomodoro/README.md

     - Overwrite `'ajaggi'` with your username.
     - Modify all the directory paths to their correct values.
 2. Copy the plist file to `~/Library/LaunchAgents`.

+# Todo
+- Add support for Windows and Linux:
+  - If native screen state change notification observer API is missing, then create one using timer loops.
+  - Find out equivalent commands for playing sound, turning off screen, displaying dialog.
+- Get code reviewed.